Mixed-use development proposed in Cedar Hills area

 As part of a plan to create "station communities" with high-density or affordable housing near places with easy access to light rail platforms, the shopping center has been on the city's radar for approximately 20 years as an area ripe for eventual redevelopment, Connery said.

-The shopping center is a less than 10-minute walk to the Sunrise Transit Center, according to people who live in the area.
+The shopping center is a less than 10-minute walk to the Sunset Transit Center, according to people who live in the area.
 However, that close proximity to public transportation also raised some concerns for neighbors when it came to the issue of on-site parking for the proposed development.

 Because the transit center has limited parking in an associated garage, riders often park their cars in the shopping center and along surface streets.
 That often leaves people in the neighborhood short on places to park, meeting attendees said.